How to dye fabric in bright, vibrant, and colorfast shades

 In a nutshell, there are two problems I’ve had with these dyes.

 - They’re very hard to mix predictably.
 Even using the ColoRIT guide and test dyeing swatches, I can’t get predictable results.
 The Aquamarine (shorts and shirt cuff above) seems to be the only one I have had reliable, likeable results from.
 And only if I don’t mix it.

 - It is very hard to get deep, vibrant colors with these dyes, even using very hot water and salt and following directions to a T. And it becomes more difficult when you’re mixing dyes – that in particular seems to me to muddy the waters, so to speak, and give you duller colors.

 In contrast, I have had great luck dyeing and painting yarn that I spin, including awesome results with Kool-Aid.
 But I don’t often sew with wool, and protein fibers (like wool) and plant fibers (like cotton) dye differently.

 So, with my latest project (which was originally going to be my post for today) I went through the same angst I went through with the ombre dress and still didn’t like the results.
 So I decided to be a big girl and get some real dye and learn how to dye fabric with it.
-The kind of dye you have to go to the art supply store to get.
+The kind of dye you have to go to the art supply store to get or order online.
 The kind that requires mixing chemicals.
 The kind that I have been scared to use.

 And you know what?
-Like most fears, this one proved totally unfounded!
+Like many fears, this one proved totally unfounded!
 So in case any of you are also disappointed with RIT and want to get better, more predictable colors, read on.

 I used Procion MX Fiber Reactive Cold Water Dye.
 I have been avoiding this for a few reasons.
 (UPDATE: since this project I have exclusively used Dharma Trading Co.
 Procion Dyes, which you can get in more colors and are slightly cheaper and have given me awesome results as well.)